vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 1

-(ii) In common with the sixth Ähnika it propounds the theme of Kāla as dependent upon Prāna."
+(ii) In common with the sixth āhnika it propounds the theme of Kāla as dependent upon Prāna."

 (iii) The kindling of rise of cycles means the kind- ling of uttered Mantras.3